 The last remnant of an East Village come and gone, the Mars Bar hung on for a long, long time.
 It finally closed in 2011, after quite the struggle, with owner Hank Penza telling The Village Voice that he "got tired."
 The bar was barely existing in a changed neighborhood, and a visit from the Health Department didn't help things.
 The building was knocked down, apartments and a TD Bank moved in.
 But recently it was reported that Penza would be opening something new in the same location, in collaboration with the development company that tore down the original Mars.
 The irony is thick...
 (Credit: FLICKR/ Bitch Cakes)

 The Lower East Side punk bar opened its doors on Ludlow Street in 1989, and it soon became an artist's haven with patrons such as Johnny Depp and Elliott Smith.
 But rising rents forced owner Ulli Rimkus to close Max Fish's doors (and legendary bathrooms) in July 2013.
-But Rimkus told The Lo Down that the bar would come back, and Bowery Boogie reports the bar is set to reopen on August 2 at 120 Orchard Street.
+But Rimkus told The Lo Down that the bar would come back, and the bar reopened on August 2.
 (Credit: Flickr / emry)

 St. Jerome's at 155 Rivington Street opened in 2006, and counted Lady Gaga as a bartender before she became famous.
 Described by a former bartender in Vice as a "horrible and fantastic place," St. Jerome's catered to the Lower East Side's underclass.
 Owner Luc Carl wrote even wrote a book called "The Drunk Diet," with tips on how to eat greasy food and drink all the time (even to cure hangovers) and still lose weight.
 In October 2012, he sold the bar to East Village nightclub regulars Joshua Yerington and Matt Romano, who turned it into Rivington F+B. (Credit: Google)